bobbybabra/collection/README.md

 // engineers now contains [tim, fred, steve]
 ```

-Views can also be chained, aka. a source of a view can be another view...
+Views can also be chained, aka. a source of a view can be another view and
+so on...

 ## Proxies

 Proxies are subsets of collection.
-Unlike views, their content can be altered
+Unlike views, their content can be directly
-and they are initialized empty.
-Proxies are limited to what their parent
+altered and they are initialized empty.
+Proxies content are limited to what
-collection contains.
-When its parent loses some record, a proxy will stay
+their parent collection contains.
+When its parent loses some record, a proxy
-consistent by removing model it contains that aren't part of its parent anymore.
+will stay consistent by removing model it contains that aren't part of its
+parent anymore.
+Another contraint of a proxy is that you cannot add a model
+to a proxy if the collection being proxied doesn't contain it.

 Proxies are useful to make a sub selection of a collection.

 Proxy can be chained, a use case could be displaying a sub selection